Honors Scholars Compact

 7. BeliefNet (www.beliefnet.com)

 Many students choose to participate in the National Conference on Undergraduate Research (NCUR), whereby students complete original research under the guidance of Honors Scholars faculty.
 The experience culminates in a national conference where the students present their findings and have the opportunity to have their work published.
 Honors Scholars students have participated recently in National Undergraduate Research Conferences.
-In 2017 NCUR will be held at Memphis State University in Memphis, TN.
+In 2019 NCUR will be held at Kenneshaw University in Georgia in April.
 Indeed, Honors Scholars faculty members have a long history of involving undergraduates in their research.

 Recent publications by Honors Scholars students include: